ArduPilot/ardupilot_wiki/copter/source/docs/troubleshooting.rst

    #.
 If they are not recalibrate the radio.
    #.
 The HS1 Trim value must match the Live stick centered Roll value
-      and the HS2 Trim value must match the live stick centered Pitch value or the Flight Controller will think your stick is not centered when it is.
+      and the HS2 Trim value must match the live stick centered Pitch value or the autopilot will think your stick is not centered when it is.

 #.
 Make sure the CG (center of gravity) of the copter is dead center.